How to Adjust the Display Brightness in Windows 11

 Modifying the Brightness slider

-5. Click Yes to confirm and enforce the changes that you just made to your brightness level.
+5. Click Yes to confirm your changes.

 Opening the Nvidia Control Panel